vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

    - In the **Fileserver Port** text box, optionally change the port on which the vSphere Integrated Containers Engine file server runs.
    - To use custom certificates to authenticate connections to the vSphere Integrated Containers Engine file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

-7. Expand **VIC Engine Install Wizard Configuration** to optionally change the port on which the interactive web installer for virtual container hosts (VCHs) runs.
+7. Expand **Demo VCH Installer Wizard Configuration** to optionally change the port on which the interactive web installer for virtual container hosts (VCHs) runs.
 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.
 9. When the deployment completes, power on the appliance VM.